 Welcome to Laura’s Crafty Life!
-My name is Laura and my focus here is to inspire you to craft a creative and well-lived life.
-I create simple craft projects and themed party ideas.
-I also share organizing tips and tricks, plus our adventures in renovating a home.
+My name is Laura and I hope to inspire you to craft a creative and well-lived life.
+I create simple craft projects, free printables, and themed party ideas.
+I also share organizing tips and tricks, plus easy DIY projects.

 Along with my love for scrapbooking came a love of all things creative.
-I love to create home decor for our home, DIY big projects around the house, and create beautiful holiday and party decor.
-I also have found a great love in creating free printables and digital art.
+I love to create home decor for our home, DIY big projects around the house, plus make festive holiday crafts and themed party decor.

 I have picked up a lot of tips and tricks to make crafting easier.
-I love being able to share what I have learned by being a long time crafter with all of you.
-It doesn’t have to be hard or intimidating to make beautiful things!
+I love sharing what I have learned by being a long time crafter with all of you.
+It doesn’t have to be hard or intimidating to create beautiful things!

-In the early 2000s, I graduated from Indiana University Bloomington and obtained a Bachelor of Science in biology.
+In the early 2000s, I graduated from Indiana University Bloomington with a Bachelor of Science in biology.
 I was 8 credits shy of getting my Bachelor of Arts in Psychology.

 I originally thought that I would go on to pursue my Master’s degree in genetic counseling, but life threw a few curve balls at me.
-I had been pursuing two bachelor’s degrees and worked part-time.
-I completed one and thought I would go on to finish my second Bachelor of Arts degree in psychology.
+Pursuing two bachelor’s degrees and working part-time left little time for much else.
 I was totally burned out from school, so I decided to take a break before pursuing my master’s degree.

-After college, I was working as a daycare teacher and wasn’t making ends meet.
+After college, I worked as a daycare teacher and wasn’t making ends meet.
 I moved to Arizona to be near my parents and take a job doing medical billing.
 I still planned on going back to the midwest where I grew up to get my master’s degree.

-Soon after moving to northern Arizona, I met my now husband, in a bar of all places!
+Soon after moving to northern Arizona, I met my now-husband, in a bar of all places!
 Small town life doesn’t leave many options for entertainment in your early 20s.
 We fell in love, got married, bought a house, and started a family.
 There was no going back to the midwest now!
-My husband and I have been married for 13 years.
+My husband and I have been married for 15 years.

 We have two beautiful kids.
 We also have three cats and some fish.
-Recently we have started raising chickens, and a couple of ducks.
+Recently we have started raising chickens, a couple of ducks, and a turkey.
 I share much of our silly farm antics over on my personal Instagram page.

 Being a mom is my first and favorite job of all!
 I definitely thought life would slow down a little bit with both kids in school, but we seem to be busier than ever.
 I am loving this stage in life!